 Notable achievements: Member of the Department of Homeland Security’s National Infrastructure Advisory Council since 2016, American Public Transportation Association Outstanding Public Transportation Manager (2015), Texas CEO of the Year (2011 and 2012)

 Why I chose this work: I love the purity of Goodwill’s mission to put people to work.
 Nothing changes a person’s life more than finding sustainable employment.

-As president, Andrea Pinabell is responsible for the strategy, management, and growth of the Southface Institute, a nonprofit leader in sustainable advocacy, building, planning, and operations across the U.S. Before joining Southface in 2017 she served as a vice president of global citizenship at Starwood Hotels & Resorts Worldwide.
-With 25 years of experience in sustainable business and operations, Pinabell has also worked for the Home Depot Foundation as director of its Sustainable Cities Institute and program manager of sustainable community development.
+As president, Andrea Pinabell is responsible for the strategy, management, and growth of the Southface Institute, a nonprofit leader in promoting an equitable and healthy built environment for all through scalable resource efficiency and clean-energy solutions for homes, workplaces, and communities across the U.S. Before joining Southface in 2017 she served as a vice president of global citizenship at Starwood Hotels & Resorts Worldwide.
+With 25 years of experience in sustainable business and operations, Pinabell has also worked in consulting and for the Home Depot Foundation as director of its Sustainable Cities Institute and program manager of sustainable community development.